TheOpteProject/LGL/README.md

     -c <colors file>
     -s Scale for labels
     -l <labels file>
-    -M max of x and y (to control scale and zoom)
-    -m min of x and y (to control scale and zoom)
-    -a center (align the mean of the image to the center of the window)
+    -M x,y (max of x and y to control scale and zoom.
+Not required) -m x,y (min of x and y to control scale and zoom.
+Not required) -a center (not required, align the mean of the image to the center of the window)

 Looking at the huge PNG (100k x 100k pixels) java.awt.image.Raster: The maximum width x height has to be less than Integer.MAX_VALUE (2147483647) so